 I once attempted to install ERPNext on bare metal FreeBSD using the ERPNext Easy Install script, but found too many dependencies on Linux to resolve and eventually switched to CentOS where the Easy Install script worked as promised.
 This time I used the pre-built VirtualBox virvm provided by the project.
 I considered using bhyve (the BSD hypervisor) for hosting but found bhyve does not support VirtualBox’s OVF disk image (I later learned it is possible to convert the OVF to the raw format required by bhyve using qeum-image).

-The host server is a re-purposed media PC with Intel E6600 Core 2 CPU and 6 GB RAM (DDR2 PC2-5300) running 64-bit FreeBSD 11.2.
+The server is a re-purposed media PC with an Intel E6600 Core 2 CPU and 6 GB RAM (DDR2 PC2-5300) running 64-bit FreeBSD 11.2.
 ERPNext performance has been completely satisfactory in a demo situation with several users.

 % fetch ftp://ftp.freebsd.org/pub/FreeBSD/releases/amd64/

 11.2-RELEASE/src.txz % tar -C / -xzvf src.txz